NB "Total Eclipse"

 (Photograph - Hancock and Lane Ltd)

 "Total Eclipse is a Hancock and Lane Norseman S40 narrowboat.
-This supplement shares with you a little about the boat, its history, explains what we have already accomplished and plan to accomplish in the future in words, diagrams and photographs.
+This part of the "Canalscape" website shares with you a little about the boat, its history, explains what we have already accomplished and plan to accomplish in the future in words, diagrams and photographs.
 How we came to purchase is documented in "Canalscape Book 3" - Chapter Two so I will not bore the reader with duplicating that story here.
 The above photograph is reproduced from a Hancock and Lane promotional leaflet entitled "Boat Building News" which featured a "road test" of H & L's Norseman S40 (and the boat used just happened to be 2755) conducted by the now defunct Canal and Riverboat Magazine.
 The brochure also illustrated other examples of Hancock and Lane products.

 Hancock and Lane Trade Mark (logo)